0xBoringWozniak/geneticOptimizer/README.md

 ### How to use

 **env/bin/python3 -m geneticOptimizer** to run this programme and open settings-GUI with several fields:
-- f(x, y) input string
+- f(x, y) - define a function
-- chromosomes=individs input string
+- individs number - set a individs number
-- generations number input string
+- generations number - set generations number
-- optimizer function (min or max)
+- optimizer function (min or max) - an optimizer choice
+- mutation range - set a mutation range

 Furthermore, optional fields: